Role of Digital Twin in Sustainable Construction

 • Excessive construction waste practices

-You might not find this useful in the first few projects where you've just begun using digital twins.
+You might not find this useful in the first few projects where you've just begun using digital twin.
 However, the resulting analyses and insights of the collected data can help you formulate construction operation and management guidelines that can improve your material cost estimate, resource conservation, and waste management significantly.

 Simplify data management and storage

-The only way to bridge the gap is to find tools that help streamline the process, such as asking permission from specific personnel to obtain information or documents from each other.
 A digital twin-integrated BIM system, supported by project management software like PlanRadar, streamlines the process by providing a single platform where stakeholders can communicate, voice concerns, and resolve issues.

 Enhance risk assessment